ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

+&nbsp;     Even when the data is accurate, it may not be relevant to your question.
+And even when it is relevant,

+&nbsp;     it may reflect bias in what was observed, who was included, or how things were defined.

+&nbsp;   </p>

+&nbsp;   <p>

-&nbsp;     Responsible statistical work begins by acknowledging that data is a model of reality—not reality itself.
+&nbsp;     Responsible statistical work begins by treating data as a model of reality—not reality itself.

-&nbsp;     The goal is not to pretend data is perfect, but to understand its limits clearly.
+&nbsp;     The goal is to understand limitations clearly before making claims.

 &nbsp;   </p>